 10 Dangers Of The Internet For Kids: Staying Safe Online

-The internet is filled with online dangers and, as a parent, you need to prioritize teaching your children about internet privacy and safety.
+With the proliferation of the internet, online privacy issues are becoming increasingly common.
+The internet is filled with online dangers, and, as a parent, you need to prioritize teaching your children about internet privacy and safety.

 Allowing a child to surf the web unsupervised is exponentially more dangerous than allowing unlimited TV time.
 While both are detrimental to their mental and emotional development, online threats outweigh the dangers of TV by far.